 Competition and Anti-Trust Laws

-The State Agency for Anti-Monopoly Regulation under the Government of the Kyrgyz Republic conducts unified state antitrust price regulation in the economy.
+The State Agency for Anti-Monopoly Regulation of the Kyrgyz Republic conducts unified state antitrust price regulation in the economy.
 The main tasks of the State Agency are:

-- to control compliance with legislation in the field of anti-trust, price regulation
+- To control compliance with legislation in the field of anti-trust and price regulation.

 To Post’s knowledge, there have been no developments in any significant competition cases over the past year.